-To have a clearer understanding of the National Women’s Department, you need to know the history of the Assemblies of God.
+To have a clearer understanding of National Women’s Ministries, you need to know the history of the Assemblies of God.
 We are a Fellowship that has been richly blessed by God’s power and grace.

 Our founders were committed to reaching the world for Christ, which explains why missions has always been a major focus within the Fellowship.
 This rich heritage founded on biblical principles continues to touch the hearts of men and women around the world.

 Following the pattern set by the Early Church at Pentecost (see Acts 1 and 2), Christians at the turn of the 20th century experienced the baptism in the Holy Spirit.
 Pockets of revival began to spread throughout the United States initiating the modern Pentecostal Movement.

 Leaders within this Movement came together and established the General Council of the Assemblies of God in 1914 and later came to an agreement on sixteen biblical fundamental truths which remain the foundational tenets of our Fellowship to this day.

 For more information about the Assemblies of God, visit ag.org.

 Eleven years after the formation of the Assemblies of God, women within the Fellowship began to seek ways they could become involved in ministry.
 In 1925, Etta Calhoun organized a group of women for intercessory prayer in Houston, Texas.
 Originally meeting for intercessory prayer for missionaries, the women quickly found practical ways to provide support.
 The group became the first Women’s Missionary Council, the forerunner of today’s National Women’s Ministries.